tmspzz/Rome/README.md

   - name: CatFramework
   - type: dynamic
 ```

-Each entry in the `ReporistoryMap` is reffert to as a `Romefile Entry`

 Note that __it was not necessary to add Alamofire__ as it respects the "Organization/FrameworkName" convention.